unovue/radix-vue/docs/content/components/navigation-menu.md

 Contains all the parts of a navigation menu.

 <PropsTable
-  data={[
+  :data="[
     {
       name: 'defaultValue',
       required: false,
       type: 'string',
-      description:
-        'The value of the menu item that should be active when initially rendered.
+      description: 'The value of the menu item that should be active when initially rendered.
 Use when you do not need to control the value state.', },
     {
       name: 'value',
       required: false,
       type: 'string',
-      description: (
+      description: `
         <span>
           The controlled value of the menu item to activate.
 Should be used in conjunction with <Code>onValueChange</Code>.
         </span>
-      ),
+      `,
     },
     {
       name: 'onValueChange',